prog4biol/pfb2019/README.md

 ### Comparing two numbers

-Often times it is necessary to compare two numbers and find out if the first number is less than, equal to, or greater than the second.
+Oftentimes, it is necessary to compare two numbers and find out if the first number is less than, equal to, or greater than the second.

 The simple function `cmp(x,y)` is not available in Python 3.